glowingthumb/RaspImgConfig/THEORY.md

 It asks you details of WiFi and Ethernet and writes the relevant files to the image and configures the image before burning it on the SD card.

-Please read the README.md for further deails.
+Please read the README.md for further details.

 The RaspImgConfig.sh is a shell(bash) script and only works with Linux for now.